 7. Windows Malware Sees Slight Decrease

-Like MacOS, the rate of new PUAs for Windows has greatly decreased; sophisticated antivirus programs are likely the reason.
-Windows Defender is pre-installed in newer computers, and it reliably monitors new app installs, detects viruses, and does a reasonably good job of security.
+Like MacOS, the rate of new PUAs for Windows has greatly decreased; sophisticated antiviruses are likely the reason.
+Windows Defender is pre-installed in newer computers, and it reliably monitors new app installations, detects viruses, and does a reasonably good job of securing your devices.

 Security breaches are still a common theme in North and South America.
-In the last year, the Equifax breach was one of the biggest attacks to hit the United States and Europe.
+The Equifax data breach was one of the biggest attacks to hit the United States and Europe.
 It is estimated that nearly 148 million consumers were affected.

 10. Malware Trumps PUA as Distribution Type